Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 When it comes to secured credit cards, consider a monthly fee and no grace period red flags.
 You’ll often find better solutions to your credit situation.

 - Look into minimum and maximum deposits.
 With secured credit cards, your credit limit typically matches the deposit you initially put down for it.
 A bigger deposit often means a higher credit limit, which can help boost your credit score more quickly.
 Although this isn’t always the case as you can sometimes find a $50 deposit secured credit card that offers a higher credit limit than the deposit.

-Consider topping up your secured credit card, if doing so won’t affect your overall savings strategy or financial goals.
+Consider topping up your secured credit card if doing so won’t affect your overall savings strategy or financial goals.
 Ultimately, when you’re refunded that deposit, you can put in your emergency savings fund.
 Two birds, one stone.

-Ideally, your emergency savings fund should be large enough to cover your rent or mortgage, groceries, transportation and utilities for three to six months.
+Ideally, your emergency savings fund should be enough to cover your cost of living for three to six months.

 After so many months, some issuers refund your security deposit while you continue to enjoy the card and its benefits.
 Other issuers wait to return your deposit until after you close the account with no balance due.